Taming the noise, one plate at a time

 • Onion – provides the base flavour, along with the garlic, to the sauce.

-• Herbs – I have used dried oregano and fresh Basil for this recipe.
+• Herbs – I have used dried oregano and fresh Basil leaves for this recipe.
 Mainly because thats what I had in the kitchen at the time!
-I love oregano and whenever I think of Italian food, I always want to put these two herbs in as I think they scream Italian!
+I love oregano and basil and whenever I think of Italian food, I always want to put these two herbs in as I think they scream Italian!

 two bowls of Penne Napoli topped with parmesan and basil